Silent0Wings/RayCast-Renderer/README.md

 <img src="src/img/suzane colored options1.png" width="300"/>
 <img src="src/img/dear2.png" width="300"/>

-# Project Overvie
+# Project Overview

 [Project Report](Github.pdf)

-This project focuses on building a 3D ray-cast renderer from the ground up, adhering to a "make it yourself" philosophy.
-The goal is to create, optimize, and expand a custom rendering engine, minimizing external inspiration and library usage.
-The RayCast Renderer itself is a lightweight engine that uses ray tracing to generate high-quality 2D images from 3D scenes.
-The project implements core concepts like vector mathematics, intersection logic, and parallel processing, while also incorporating advanced optimization techniques such as sub-camera splitting and asynchronous programming.
+This project builds a lightweight 3D ray-cast renderer from scratch, following a DIY approach with minimal external libraries.
+It uses ray tracing to render 2D images from 3D scenes and implements vector math, intersection logic, and parallelism, along with optimizations like sub-camera splitting and async processing.

 ---

 ## Key Concepts

-### What is Ray Casting?
+### Ray Casting

-Ray casting is the process of tracing rays from a viewpoint (camera) into a scene to identify the closest object along each ray's path.
-This forms the basis for rendering 3D scenes onto a 2D plane.
+Ray casting traces rays from the camera into a 3D scene to find the nearest object each ray hits, forming the basis for 2D rendering.

 **Ray Equation**:
-R(t) = O + t \* D
+`R(t) = O + t × D`

-- **O**: Ray origin, typically the camera position.
+- **O**: Ray origin (camera)
-- **D**: Ray direction, represented as a normalized 3D vector.
+- **D**: Normalized direction
-- **t**: Scalar parameter, determining the point along the ray.
+- **t**: Scalar distance

-### Triangles as Building Blocks
+### Triangles as Primitives

-In this renderer, all objects are represented as collections of **triangles**—the fundamental geometric primitive.
-Each triangle is defined by:
+All objects are built from **triangles**, each defined by:

-- **Vertices**: Three points in 3D space (v1, v2, v3).
+- 3D **vertices** (v1, v2, v3)
-- **Color**: A color value that determines how the triangle will appear in the final image.
+- A **color** value

-### Intersection Testing
+### Ray–Triangle Intersection

-The renderer employs the **linear algebra intersection** to efficiently calculate intersections between rays and triangles.
-When a ray intersects a triangle, the color of the triangle is assigned to the corresponding pixel in the rendered image.
+The engine uses linear algebra to test ray-triangle intersections.
+When a ray hits a triangle, its color is mapped to the corresponding pixel.

 ---